Gioppix/self-healing/README.md

-# Self-Healing Services — Student Walkthrough
+# Self-Healing Services — Walkthrough

 Welcome!
 This small project demonstrates a simple self-healing architecture made of three services running in Docker:

 - critical-service — a toy service whose behavior can be toggled between `off` / `slow` / `error`.
 - admin-service — receives restart requests and runs `docker restart <service>` to recover containers.
 - monitor-service — polls `critical-service`, measures latency/status and triggers `admin-service` if problems are detected.
 It can also (optionally) send alerts to Telegram.

-This README explains the technologies used, how to run the stack, and a set of hands-on scenarios where you will use web links to change service state and observe the self-healing behavior.

 ## Project layout